-Why are actors so successful in south Indian politics?
+Why are actors so successful in South Indian politics?

-Two major cinema actors are set to take the political stage in India's southern state of Tamil Nadu.
+Popular film star Rajinikanth has announced he will take the political stage in India's southern state of Tamil Nadu.
 What drives Indian actors into politics and why do they succeed?
 Murali Krishnan reports.

 From celluloid into politics